machineagency/p5.fab-docs/content/docs/resources/tutorials/getting-started-tutorial.md

 Note!
 If you are running ubuntu/kubuntu/linux, and your USB serial device is not showing up, you may need to uninstall the brltty package, which interferes with some printers.
 We used: <pre>sudo apt autoremove brltty</pre> and restarted, and then it showed up.
 [Thanks to people on reddit!](https://www.reddit.com/r/octoprint/comments/usccvr/solved_ender_3_usb_connection_issue_on_ubuntu_2204/)

-Press start print in the machine pane, and the machine should home.
+Press start print in the machine pane, and the machine should home, heat up, and then start printing.
 Hooray!

 ## Step 4: Print a line
 To print, we need to heat up the nozzle.
 We can set the nozzle and bed temperatures with `setTemps(<nozzleTemp>, <bedTemp>)`.
 To get filament flowing, we can use `introLine()` to draw purge lines on the left side of the bed.
 Then you can make absolute or relative moves as we'd like, e.g.: